- Understanding insurance terms

 How to save on car insurance

-There are companies that make it easy to compare quotes.
-Gabi, for example, is a free tool to generate car insurance quote comparisons to help you find the best price.
+- Several companies make it easy to compare quotes.
+CarInsurance.net, for example, is a free tool to generate car insurance quote comparisons to help you find the best price.
 Read our full review on CarInsurance.net and how it works.

 - Look into other discounts.
 Don’t be shy — ask insurance companies if you qualify for any discounts!
-Most insurance companies offer discounts for things like taking a defensive drivers course and having a positive driver record.
+Most insurance companies offer discounts for things like taking a defensive driver's course and having a positive driver record.
 You may also be able to find discounts for being a good student, being a military member, and enrolling in certain programs offered by the insurance company.

 The bottom line